virt-p2v converts physical machines to run on KVM. virt-v2v converts virtual machines from Xen and VMware hypervisors to run on KVM.

 Both tools were written by Matthew Booth.
 Watch Matt demonstrating them at the Red Hat Summit 2011.

 Binaries are available in Fedora 11 and up.
-Just yum install virt-v2v and read the manual page.
+Just yum install /usr/bin/virt-v2v and read the manual page.

-Binaries of virt-v2v are available in Red Hat Enterprise Linux ≥ 5.6 and all versions of RHEL 6.
+Binaries of virt-v2v are available in Red Hat Enterprise Linux ≥ 5.6, all versions of RHEL 6, and RHEL ≥ 7.1.
+Note there is no virt-v2v in RHEL 7.0.

 The main documentation is in the man page.
 There is also some documentation available in the Red Hat V2V Guide.